 This course provides instruction in reading and interpreting shop drawings, residential drawings, and commercial building plans.
 Emphasis is placed on building terminology and learning conventional techniques of communicating building methods from the designer to the builder.
 Students learn to visualize the structure and to interpret elevations, plan views, details, and sections from drawings.
 They also learn to read and interpret building specifications.

 This is a lab/shop applications course that covers the operations required in building layout, and the framing of floors and walls to meet Wisconsin State Code.
 Competencies are learned through actual hands-on applications.
-COREQUISITES: 32410339 Print Reading for Building Construction, and 32804355 Math 355.
+COREQUISITES: 32410339 Print Reading for Building Construction, and 32804325 Applied Technical Math 1.

 This is a lab/theory course that covers the operations required in building layout and the framing of floors, walls, roofs, and stairs.
 The learner will learn the importance of building an energy-efficient home, and will be performing energy tests with diagnostic tools.
 Competencies are learned through lecture and actual hands-on applications.
-PREREQUISITES: 32410339 Print Reading for Building Construction, 32804355 Math 355, and COREQUISITE: 32410303 Construction Framing 1.
+PREREQUISITES: 32410339 Print Reading for Building Construction, 32804325 Applied Technical Math 1, and COREQUISITE: 32410303 Construction Framing 1.

 This course introduces students to the subject of residential design and construction.
 The problems faced by builders and designers before actual construction begins are emphasized.
 Students complete a series of detail drawings to acquaint them with the materials used and the methods of fabrication in sketching, lettering, line weights, and use of the scale are stressed.
 Standard house plans are utilized to acquaint the student with the drawings used in home construction.
 Students are also introduced to state, federal, and local codes.
 PREREQUISITE: 32410339 Print Reading for Building Construction.